deedee-code/PetMedTraka-Backend/README.md

 # PetMedTrack Backend

 The backend for the **PetMedTrack** application, built with [Node.js](https://nodejs.org/) and [Express](https://expressjs.com/).
-This server handles API requests, interacts with the blockchain, and manages data for the frontend and mobile app.
+This server handles API requests, interacts with the blockchain, and manages data

 ---